Gunmen kill Saudi child, Pakistani in Shi'ite district: ministry

-DOHA Gunmen killed a Saudi child and a Pakistani man during an attack on workers at a building project in restive eastern Saudi Arabia on Wednesday, the interior ministry said on Friday.
+DOHA (Reuters) - Gunmen killed a Saudi child and a Pakistani man during an attack on workers at a building project in restive eastern Saudi Arabia on Wednesday, the interior ministry said on Friday.

 The gunmen tried to stop redevelopment work in the old quarter of the town of Awamiya, where authorities say Shi'ite militants are hiding, said an interior ministry spokesman quoted by state news agency SPA.